 The choir today

-One of the oldest choirs in Wales, the Llandaff Cathedral Choral Society will celebrate its 80th anniversary next year.
+The only Cathedral-based Choral Society in Wales, the Llandaff Cathedral Choral Society is celebrating its 80th anniversary this year.
 It currently has over 100 members from all walks of life.
 The choir performs three major concerts every year in Llandaff Cathedral plus a Christmas Carol Service in December.
 Other events include tours abroad and in the UK and occasionally singing for services at the Cathedral.
 In July 2014, the choir visited Belgium, where it performed in the Cathedrals in Ghent and Bruges.

 These photographs show the choir in Llandaff Cathedral; at Clare College, Cambridge; in Paris (L’Église de la Madeleine, 2012); in Ghent Cathedral and in Bruges Cathedral (both in July 2014).
 To see a picture at full size, just click on the image.